dimpase/M2/GitForWorkshop.md

 to tell git that you want to include the changes to FILE in your next commit.
 Do this for all new files or changed files you want to include in the next commit.
-As a rule of thumb, one commit should include all changes the belong to one logical change (i.e. fixing one bug).
+As a rule of thumb, one commit should include all changes that belong to one logical change (i.e. fixing one bug).
 Commits should be as small as possible, but not smaller.

 Once you are done adding changes you run